marcglasberg/fast_immutable_collections/README.md

 # 6. Comparators

-To help you sort collections, we provide the global comparator functions `compareObject`, `sortBy` and `sortLike`, as well as the `compareObjectTo` and `if0` extensions.
+To help you sort collections (from FIC or any other), we provide the global comparator functions `compareObject`, `sortBy` and `sortLike`, as well as the `compareObjectTo` and `if0` extensions.
 These make it easy for you to create other complex comparators, as described below.

 ## 6.1.
 CompareObject function